pjungwir/db_leftovers/README.md

 * db\_leftovers only supports PostgreSQL databases.
   If you want to add support for something else, just send me a pull request!

-* db\_leftovers will not notice if an foreign key/constraint definition changes.
+* db\_leftovers will not notice if an CHECK constraint definition changes.
   Right now it only checks for existence/non-existence.
   You can get around this by adding a version number to your constraint names, so if you want to force books to have at least 12 pages, you can say this: